 to obtain DD-214, Record of Separation or Discharge, copies of medical

-records while in the military, acquire replacement medals and provide
+records while in the military, acquire replacement medals and provide information

-Tax Relief and any individual specialty requests.
+Relief and any individual specialty requests.

-County Commission for all transactions performed in the office.
+Anderson County Commission for all transactions performed in the office.

 there are approximately 7999 veterans in Anderson County